-Thousands rally in Philippines, demanding Marcos resign over graft scandal
+Thousands rally in Philippines, demanding Marcos resign over fraud scandal

 “Anyone can go online and make all kinds of claims,” Marcos said in response.

-“For it to mean something he should come home,” the president added.
+“For it to mean something, he should come home,” the president added.

-With or without Co’s accusations, Raymond Palatino of the Bagong Alyansang Makabayan (New Patriotic Alliance) or Bayan, one of the groups in the KBKK, said that the president bears an undeniable responsibility for fraudulent public spending.
+With or without Co’s accusations, Raymond Palatino of the Bagong Alyansang Makabayan (New Patriotic Alliance) or Bayan, one of the groups in the KBKK, said the president bears an undeniable responsibility for fraudulent public spending.

-“He feigns surprise over the extent of corruption but he drafted, signed, and implemented the budget, a budget infested with pork barrel projects and anomalous insertions,” Palatino told Al Jazeera.
+“He feigns surprise over the extent of corruption, but he drafted, signed, and implemented the budget, a budget infested with pork barrel projects and anomalous insertions,” Palatino told Al Jazeera.

 Palatino said both Marcos and Duterte must step aside “so the nation can begin to heal and rebuild”.

-Following their removal, he urged the formation of a civilian-led transition council, a temporary entity to guide the country toward political renewal.
+Following their removal, he urged the formation of a civilian-led transition council, a temporary entity to guide the country towards political renewal.

-Presidential press officer Claire Castro, however, has dismissed calls to remove the president saying they are unconstitutional and come from “vested interests”.
+Presidential press officer Claire Castro, however, has dismissed calls to remove the president, saying they are unconstitutional and come from “vested interests”.

-Marcos raised alarm over the scandal in July, during his state of the nation address to Congress.
+Marcos raised alarm over the scandal in July, during his State of the Nation address to Congress.
 In September, he formed the Independent Commission for Infrastructure (ICI) tasked with investigating officials linked to corruption.

 Some 9,855 flood-control projects, worth more than 545 billion pesos ($9bn) are under investigation.